-Numerical studies of the recently proposed concept of a harmonic lasing self-seeded FEL are presented.
-A gaptunable undulator is divided into two parts by setting two different undulator parameters such that the first part is tuned to a sub-harmonic of the second part.
-Harmonic lasing occurs in the exponential gain regime in the first part of the undulator, also the fundamental stays well below saturation.
+Undulator of harmonic lasing self-seeded (HLSS) FEL is divided into two parts.
+The first part is tuned to a subharmonic of the second part.
+Harmonic lasing occurs in the exponential gain regime in the first part of the undula- $\widehat{\mathcal{Z}}$ tor while the fundamental stays well below saturation.
 In the second part of the undulator the fundamental mode is resonant to the wavelength, previously amplified as the harmonic.
-The amplification process proceeds in the fundamental mode up to saturation.
+The amplification process proceeds in the funda- \mathfrak{S} mental mode up to saturation.
 In this case the bandwidth is defined by the harmonic lasing (i.e. it is reduced by a significant factor depending on harmonic number) but the saturation power is still as high as in the reference case of lasing at the fundamental in the whole undulator, i.e. the spectral brightness increases.
 Application of the undulator tapering in the deep nonlinear regime would allow to generate higher peak powers approaching TW level.
-The scheme is illustrated with the parameters of the European XFEL.